Gianlu82b19/dominion/README.md

 - Elaborate a Data
 - Send Data to other block

-Each Block is independent and don't understand or know the reason why other Block should exists.
+Each Block is independent and don't understand or know the reason why other Block should exist.
 Each Block exists to perform its own micro-activity.
 Every Block can be connected to other passing data as a Json object